Face Masks And Slippers: Museums Preserve Lockdown Life - UrduPoint

 "What seems to be coming out time and again with some of the testimonies is people's resilience to the situation and how they're changing and adapting," said museum director Sonia Solicari.

-In one recollection, a man known only as Amarjit describes how his Victorian house in east London has become "a palace" during lockdown, as "everything now happens here".
+In one recollection, a woman known only as Amarjit describes how her Victorian house in east London has become "a palace" during lockdown, as "everything now happens here".

-By contrast Alex, who lives alone in a small flat with no outside space, says he feels like he is in "solitary confinement in prison."
+By contrast Alex, who lives alone in a small flat with no outside space, says she feels like she is in "solitary confinement in prison."
 "However, I am grateful that I am safe and not in a difficult relationship -- the neighbours downstairs constantly fight."
 Solicari says she has been surprised at how open people have been.

 "It's really become a collection of feelings and emotions, as well as a collection of images and testimonies," she told AFP.